EPAM — EPAM Systems, Inc.

 2. Strategic Updates and Business Highlights

-- EPAM is focusing on AI-native services, generating over $105 million in Q4, with expectations to exceed $600 million in 2026.
+- AI Native Revenues: Over $105 million in Q4, with expectations to exceed $600 million in 2026, driven by increased client investments in AI.

-- EPAM received several accolades, including being named Microsoft Innovate with Azure AI Platform Partner of the Year and AWS Global Innovation Partner of the Year.
+- Partnerships: Recognized as Microsoft Innovate with Azure AI Platform Partner of the Year and AWS Global Innovation Partner of the Year.

 3. Forward Guidance and Outlook

-- Q1 2026 Revenue Guidance: Projected between $1.35 billion to $1.4 billion, indicating a year-over-year growth of approximately 3% at the midpoint.
+- Q1 2026 Revenue Guidance: Anticipated between $1.35 billion to $1.4 billion, reflecting a year-over-year growth of approximately 3% at the midpoint.

-- Profitability: GAAP income from operations expected to be between 10% to 11%; non-GAAP income from operations between 15% to 16%.
+- Profitability Targets: GAAP income from operations expected to be 10% to 11%, and non-GAAP income from operations between 15% to 16%.

 4. Bad News, Challenges, or Points of Concern

-- Gross Margin Pressure: Margins are affected by increased variable compensation and investments in business development, limiting the potential for margin improvement.
+- Gross Margin Pressure: Margins were impacted by increased variable compensation expenses and investments in business development, with expectations for limited improvement in 2026.

 5. Notable Q&A Insights